hangnguyen81/cards-game/README.md

 # cards-game
 A card game App.
-Built with Javascript (promise, fetch, async/await) to draw cards for APIs
+Built with Javascript (promise, fetch, async/await) to draw cards from APIs

 To play the game, just click the link of page in description section of repo Feel free to fork, download source code